Ralph-Lee/blog/network-iphone-podcast-app-review.md

 * I want the newest/freshest content right now
 * refresh/reload my feed once a day; sometimes in the morning, sometimes in the afternoon.
 No matter the time, I want to check on demand.
 * when playing, skip forward in increments of 30 sec or 2 mins.
+* search for a new podcast by name

 ###Things Network Gets Right###
 * the play screen has a large pause/play button, and easy-to-hit reverse and forward buttons.
 * the play screen has a large scrubber button.
 It's easy to grab and slide.
 * the overall look and feel is very iOS 7.
 It's refreshing, and uses the best of iOS 7.
 Circles, thin fonts and no lines separating sections of the app.
 The app also sparingly uses faux button/textlabels prevalent in iOS 7.
 * the play screen is clean and uncluttered.
-The podcast shownotes are on a separate page, just a swipe away.
+The podcast show description/notes are on a separate page, just a tap or swipe away.
-* the search and subscribe process was fantastic
+* the search and subscribe process was fantastic.
+It found all podcasts I gave it by name, and even brought all podcasts up when searching by publisher - i.e. TWiT and 5by5
 * when you tap into search/add a new podcast, focus is given to the textbox and the keyboard appears immediately
 * when searching, sometimes you're presented with double results, but no explanation as to what the difference between the two are.
 * giving you the choice to configure 3 items - skip interval for reverse and forward, and playback speed.
 In the 'simple' vein, the app remembers this setting globally between podcasts.